GSA/ckanext-geodatagov/CONTRIBUTING.md

 * When submitting a bug report, please try to provide as much detail as possible, i.e. a screenshot or [gist](https://gist.github.com/) that demonstrates the problem, the technology you are using, and any relevant links.

 #### Ready for your Help
 Issues labeled :sparkles:[`help wanted`](https://github.com/GSA/ckanext-geodatagov/labels/help%20wanted):sparkles: make it easy for you to find ways you can contribute today.

+## Development

+Install the dependencies.

+    $ pip install -r requirements.txt

+Run the tests.

+    $ make test

 ## Public Domain